nick-loginov/godot-box2d/README.md

 	<h1 align="center">Godot Box2D - UNMAINTAINED</h1>
 </p>

+## WHAT'S NEW IN THIS FORK
+- Error from creating polygons now printed only in debugs builds, it's inevitable to have invalid shapes inside polygons, so the end user shouldn't be bothered about it.

 ## NOTE

 Currently focusing more on the [godot rapier physics](https://github.com/appsinacup/godot-rapier-physics) lib.
 And since this is pretty much identical in functionality with that one, but, at least at the time of writting, the rapier one has: